 My teaching philosophy is very much a continual work in progress because I believe that one of the most important parts of being a professional is a commitment to a continual reflective cycle of improvement.
 I am always learning more about what I do.
 Reflecting on that and considering what impact it has on my role as a teacher and what I do in the classroom is one of the key parts of my role.

-I had significant input into the project that created the Data Science Academy, and I am a member of the Data Science Academy operations group.
+I had significant input into the project that created the Data Science Academy.

-In the recent past I was the Deputy DLT in the School, and spent a lot of time focused on Postgraduate students, working as the chair of the Postgraduate Operations Team, Senior Personal Tutor for Taught Postgraduate students, and the Student Rep Coordinator for the postgrad Student-Staff Panel.
+In the recent past I was the Director of Learning and Teaching in the School.
+Before that I was Deputy DLT, and spent a lot of time focused on Postgraduate students, working as the chair of the Postgraduate Operations Team, Senior Personal Tutor for Taught Postgraduate students, and the Student Rep Coordinator for the postgrad Student-Staff Panel.

 I’m the MSc Programme Leader for the MSc in Computational and Data Journalism, a joint course between the School of Computer Science & Informatics and the School of Journalism, Media and Culture here at Cardiff University, a programme I co-designed.